OUTtv (Canadian TV channel): Acquisition by Shavick Entertainment

-Acquisition by Ronald N. Stern
+Ronald N. Stern acquisition; expansion

 In November 2016, the CRTC approved the sale of the channel from Shavick Entertainment and the other minority owners to a new company, OM Acquisition.
 OM is owned and controlled by Ronald N. Stern, who is also president of Stern Partners, a conglomerate whose other holdings include a share in the Winnipeg Free Press.
 It was revealed through CRTC filings that the new owners intend to purchase additional channels, including international channels, and launch an online streaming service.

-Media reports revealed on January 11, 2017 noted that the agreement to purchase the channel closed in December 2016 and that the new owners of OUTtv will shift focus from the specialty channel to its online subscription service, OUTtvGO.
-Citing positive audience trends for adopting online television services and sagging cable subscription numbers, the television service is expected to close at a later date, however, the company revealed that the channel will remain on the air until at least 2020.
-The agreement was later modified to include minority owners, James Shavick (18%), Bradly Danks (18%), Phillip Webb (11%), and other minority owners at 2%.
+Media reports revealed on January 11, 2017, noted that the agreement to purchase the channel closed in December 2016 and that the new owners of OUTtv would shift focus from the specialty channel to its streaming service, OUTtvGO, citing positive audience trends for adopting online television services and sagging cable subscription numbers.
+The television service was expected to close at a later date; however, the company revealed that the channel would remain on the air until at least 2020.
+The agreement was later modified to include minority owners James Shavick (18%), Bradley Danks (18%), Phillip Webb (11%), and other minority owners at 2%.

+In June 2019, OUTtv and Bell Media announced that they had co-commissioned a Canadian version of RuPaul's Drag Race for the network and the Bell-owned Crave.
+Canada's Drag Race was announced to be airing on both services, first premiering on Crave on July 2, 2020.
+As part of the deal, OUTtv and Crave also share Canadian rights to the franchise, airing episodes of the U.S. and British version on their platforms day-and-date with their domestic premieres.

+In recent years, the channel has reduced its reliance on acquired library programming and increased its investment in new original content.
+Initial Canadian-based productions included Cam Boy, Fak Yaass, Group Sext and Call Me Mother.
+In 2021, OUTtv unveiled a new logo to coincide with the launch of its streaming service in the United States on Apple TV.
+American co-produced shows included Jonny McGovern's talk show Hey Qween!, Ginger Minj's cooking show Wigs in a Blanket, and The Boulet Brothers' Dragula.

+OUTtv's reality dating series For the Love of DILFs, hosted by Stormy Daniels, premiered on January 31, 2023, and received mainstream coverage.
+Following the success of the series, OUTtv announced a multi-year first-look deal with producer Daddy TV, including a second and third season.
+Expanding on its international complement, OUTtv acquired global SVOD rights to the BBC competition series Glow Up: Britain's Next Make-Up Star in 2024.
+The network went on to co-finance the show's sixth series and co-commission the seventh.

 Programming

-OutTV's programming includes both original and acquired programming of LGBT-interest, including shows acquired from the U.S-based Logo TV and Here!.

-The channel notably receives its highest ratings overall for the domestic airings of the RuPaul's Drag Race franchise.
-OutTV has also produced its own short series of weekly commentaries on several seasons of the main series, hosted by Richard Ryder in character as drag queen Wilma Fingerdoo.
-In June 2019, OutTV and Bell Media's Crave announced that they had co-commissioned a Canadian version of RuPaul's Drag Race.
-Canada's Drag Race was announced to be airing on both services, first premiering on Crave on July 2, 2020.
-As part of the deal, OutTV and Crave also share Canadian rights to the franchise, airing episodes of the U.S. and British version on their platforms day-and-date with their domestic premieres.

-In recent years, the channel has reduced its reliance on acquired library programming and increased its investment in new original content, including both Canadian-based productions such as Cam Boy, Fak Yaass, Group Sext and Call Me Mother, and as a production partner in American content such as Jonny McGovern's talk show Hey Qween!, Ginger Minj's cooking show Wigs in a Blanket, Willam Belli's courtroom show Iconic Justice, and The Boulet Brothers' Dragula.
+OUTtv's programming consists of originally produced LGBTQ+ content (Sew Fierce, Dating Unlocked, Sugar Highs and Call Me Mother), as well domestic and foreign acquisitions.

+Original American content that OUTtv produced in association includes For the Love of DILFS, X-Rated, The Sherry Vine Variety Show, Dr. Jackie, and Willam Belli's courtroom show Iconic Justice.